kantale/docker-compose-bioportal/test_configs/README.md

 ### Different projects

+* ontologies_linked_data, ncbo_cron and ontologies_api are working

-* ncbo_annotator
+* ncbo_annotator is not working at the moment.

+The dictionary and solr index are well filled, but 0 results from Annotate.
-Be careful with dictionary path in config
+Be careful with dictionary path in config file.